 An estimated 8 million tonnes of plastic is dumped in oceans every year, not only does it impact the ocean, it also has an effect on our health and our wellbeing.

-The plastic used comes from the life-sized clay models that designers create at the very start of the design process.
+The plastic actually comes from the life-sized clay models that designers create at the very start of the design process.
 Polyurethane is used as the model's skeleton, and is usually destroyed when finished with.

-The surfboards were created in partnership with SkunkWorks Surf Co and tested by Lucy Campbell, the English Women's Open Surfing Champion off the coast of Northern Ireland.
+The board was first tested by Lucy Campbell, the English Women's Open Surfing Champion off the coast of Northern Ireland.

 It is hand-crafted to the exact dimensions (5'7 x 18 3/8 x 2 3/16) required by Campbell, and features carbon fibre rails for additional strength during high-intensity manoeuvres.